EmmaPesjak/Maze-Algorithms-Java/README.md

 provided us with valuable learning experiences, allowing us to enhance our programming skills and deepen our understanding of algorithmic problem-solving.

-### Run time complexity   - omformulera litta, taget from chatgpt hej
+### Run time complexity

-# For all algorithms:
+# General Operations:
+All algorithms involve a mix of O(n) and O(1) time complexities for various operations.

-- Converting the maze to MazePointAStar objects: This operation has a time complexity of O(N), where N is the total number of points in the maze.
-It involves iterating over the maze array and creating MazePointAStar objects for each point.
+- Converting the maze to MazePoint objects has a time complexity of O(n), where N is the total number of points in the maze.
+It involves iterating over the maze array and creating MazePoint objects for each point.

-- Initializing data structures and setting up the start point: These operations take constant time and can be considered O(1).
-This includes creating a priority queue/deque, a visited array, setting the start point's distance to 0, and adding it to the priority queue/deque.

-- Retrieving neighbors: The time complexity for retrieving neighbors depends on the number of neighbors a point has.
-  In our implementation, we consider four neighbors (left, right, above, below) and iterate over them.
-This operation can be considered O(1) since the number of neighbors is constant.

-- Checking if the goal is reached: This operation takes constant time as it involves comparing the current point to the end point.
-It can be considered O(1).

-- Marking the current point as visited: This operation takes constant time and can be considered O(1) as it involves updating the visited array.

-- Generating the final path: Constructing the final path by traversing the pointers from the end point to the start point takes linear time proportional to the length of the path, which can be at most O(N).
+- Initialization, setup, neighbor retrieval, goal checking, and marking visited points have constant time complexities of O(1) as they don't require any iteration.

-# A*:
+# A* Algorithm:
-Main loop: The main loop of the algorithm continues until the priority queue is empty.
-In the worst case scenario, the loop can iterate over all points in the maze, resulting in a time complexity of O(N).

-Updating distances and heuristics: Updating the distances and heuristic values of neighbors, as well as adding them to the priority queue, can be considered O(log N) in the worst case, as it involves adding elements to the priority queue.
+Updating distances, heuristic values, and adding neighbors to the priority queue have a time complexity of O(log N) in the worst case.
+This is because it involves adding elements to the priority queue and maintaining the heap structure, where the height of the heap determines the number of comparisons required.

-Polling the point at the head of the priority queue: This operation has a time complexity of O(log N) as it involves removing the highest priority element from the priority queue.

-Overall, the A* algorithm has a time complexity of O(N log N) in the worst case scenario, where N is the total number of points in the maze.
-However, certain parts of the algorithm, such as converting the maze, initializing data structures, checking if the goal is reached, and retrieving neighbors, have constant time complexities of O(1).

-# Dijkstra's with Heap:
+# Dijkstra's Algorithm with Heap:
-Main loop: The main loop of the algorithm continues until the priority queue is empty.
-In the worst-case scenario, the loop can iterate over all points in the maze, resulting in a time complexity of O(N).

-Polling the point at the head of the priority queue: This operation has a time complexity of O(log N) as it involves removing the highest priority element from the priority queue.
+Polling the head of the priority queue has a time complexity of O(log N) as it involves removing the highest priority element from the priority queue.
+Updating distances and adding neighbors to the heap have a time complexity of O(1) in the worst case, as they involve adding elements to the end of the priority queue without any iteration.

-Overall, the Dijkstra's algorithm with a heap (priority queue) has a time complexity of O(N log N) in the worst-case scenario, where N is the total number of points in the maze.
-However, certain parts of the algorithm, such as converting the maze, initializing data structures, checking if the goal is reached, retrieving neighbors, and marking visited points, have a time complexity of O(N) or O(1).
+Overall, Dijkstra's algorithm with a heap has a time complexity of O(N log N) in the worst-case scenario, where N is the total number of points in the maze.

-# Dijkstra's with Deque:
+# Dijkstra's Algorithm with Deque:
-Main loop: The main loop of the algorithm continues until the deque is empty.
-In the worst-case scenario, the loop can iterate over all points in the maze, resulting in a time complexity of O(N).

-Getting the point at the front of the deque: This operation takes constant time and can be considered O(1) as it involves retrieving the first element from the deque.
+Getting the point at the front of the deque takes constant time and has a time complexity of O(1) as it involves retrieving the first element from the deque without any iteration.

-Updating distances and adding to the deque: Updating the distances of neighbors and adding them to the deque has a time complexity of O(1) in the worst case, as it involves adding elements to the end of the deque.
+Updating distances and adding neighbors to the deque also have a time complexity of O(1) in the worst case, as they involve adding elements to the end of the deque without any iteration.

-Overall, the Dijkstra's algorithm with a deque (ArrayDeque) has a time complexity of O(N) in the worst-case scenario, where N is the total number of points in the maze.
-Certain parts of the algorithm, such as converting the maze, initializing data structures, checking if the goal is reached, retrieving neighbors, and marking visited points, have a time complexity of O(N) or O(1).
+Overall, Dijkstra's algorithm with a deque has a time complexity of O(N) in the worst-case scenario, where N is the total number of points in the maze.

+In conclusion, the A* algorithm may not have the best theoretical time complexity compared to Dijkstra's algorithm, but its advantage lies in its ability to make more informed decisions about which paths to explore.
+In practice, the efficiency of an algorithm depends not only on its time complexity but also on other factors, such as the specific characteristics of the problem, the quality of the heuristic function, and the efficiency of the data structures used.